Lecture Notes

 Tukey multiple comparisons of means 95% family-wise confidence level Fit: aov(formula = pollutant ~ city) $city diff lwr upr p adj comer-athens -0.4083333 -1.5098958 0.6932292 0.6381658 elberton-athens 1.7000000 0.5984375 2.8015625 0.0017321 elberton-comer 2.1083333 1.0067708 3.2098958 0.0001304

 The output reports estimates of the differences in means (diff) for each pair of cities and the corresponding lower (lwr) and upper (upr) 95% confidence limits on the difference of means.
-A p-value (p adj) is also listed for each pair, testing whether that difference of means is non-zero.
+A p-value (p adj) is also listed for each pair, testing whether that difference of means is non-zero (i.e., whether the difference is detectable).
 This is an adjusted p-value in that it corrects for the fact that there are multiple tests; this keeps the overall type 1 error rate at 0.05.
-Recall that you could also evaluate statistical significance for each row by seeing whether the confidence interval brackets zero (the null hypothesis of no difference in means).
-Note that R reports far too many significant figures, so that if you included these results in a paper, you would show ones more in line with the data.
+Recall that you could also evaluate statistical significance (i.e., whether the difference is detectable) for each row by seeing whether the confidence interval brackets zero (the null hypothesis of no difference in means).
+Note that R reports far too many significant figures, so that if you included these results in a paper, you would reduce the number of significant figures to be in line with the data.

 From the confidence intervals and the p-values, we can see that Elberton and Comer have detectably different mean values (p=0.00013), as do Elberton and Athens (p=0.0017).
-Athens and Comer are not distinguishable (p=0.64).
-Note that the estimates of the difference in means and their confidence limits are reported as the mean of the first city minus the second city.
-For example, Athens has a greater mean than Comer, so the difference is negative, whereas the positive difference for Elberton and Athens indicates that the mean is greater for Elberton than Athens.
+Athens and Comer are not distinguishable (p=0.64) given the sample size.
+Note that the estimates of the difference in means and their confidence limits are reported in the output of TukeyHSD()as the mean of the first city minus the second city.
+For example, Comer has a smaller mean than Athens, so the difference is negative, whereas the positive difference for Elberton and Athens indicates that the mean is greater for Elberton than Athens.

 A second way to run an ANOVA is by combining the anova() and lm() functions.
 The lm() function stands for linear model, which will play a major role when we discuss regression.